Gibbons Sidewalks and Trees Plan

 What's happening on Gibbons Drive?

-The City of Alameda will start a process of assessing the Liquidambar, or Sweetgum, trees that line Gibbons Drive.
+The City of Alameda has started the process of assessing the Liquidambar, or Sweetgum, trees that line Gibbons Drive.
 These iconic trees are an important part of our community's character and urban forest, and we appreciate the value they bring to the neighborhood.

 Why these trees?

-This is a complex issue that the City has been monitoring for some time, and we are now taking the first step toward developing comprehensive and thoughtful solutions that include community input and public process.
+This is a complex issue that the City has been monitoring for some time, and we are now taking early steps toward developing comprehensive and thoughtful solutions that include community input and public process.
 Some of the roots of the trees along Gibbons Drive have caused extensive damage to adjacent sidewalks, which creates safety and accessibility issues.
 Pedestrians and people who use mobility devices (strollers, walkers, wheelchairs, etc.) may experience difficulty navigating the path of travel.

 The ultimate objective is to develop a plan that balances public safety, infrastructure needs, and the preservation of Alameda’s beloved urban tree canopy.